aiidateam/aiida-core/docs/source/howto/codes.rst

     calculation = submit(calculation_builder)

 Note that, although you have access to the node, the underlying calculation `process` is not guaranteed to have finished when you get back control in the interpreter.
-In order to keep track of it you can use the verdi command line interface:
+You can use the verdi command line interface to :ref:`monitor<topics:processes:usage:monitoring>` these processes:

 .. code-block:: bash